If you love helping people and want to be directly involved in patient care, Medical Assisting may be a great choice for you.

 |MEA0942||Practicum Experience||200 Hours|

-- Prospective students must be 17 years of age or a high school graduate or its equivalent by the first day of class and meet minimum admission criteria for the Medical Assistant.
+- Prospective students must be 17 years of age and a high school graduate or its equivalent by the first day of class and meet minimum admission criteria for the Medical Assistant.

-- Prospective students are required to schedule an appointment with our Admissions Office prior to enrollment.
+- Prospective students are required to attend an information session.

-- Students are required to achieve the following scores on the “Test for Adult Basic Education” (TABE):
+- Students are required to achieve the following scores on the Wonderlic:

 - Mathematics – 10